wbamberg/bootbonnet/src/posts/yucatán.md

 In the evening we strolled down to the Plaza Grande, watched the parrots swirling around and shrieking, saw the music and stalls, failed to find las letras (they had been apparently removed for maintenance).
 On the way back, someone was giving a no-holds-barred karaoke performance of A-Ha's "Take On Me", from inside his shop but with the speaker out on the street, where a small but enthusiastic crowd had formed.
 Unfortunately by the time we got to the shop he had collapsed, either from emotion or sheer physical effort, and was slumped on the floor in a pool of sweat.

-Then a long walk to Alma Piedra for a very chill supper, and a brief stop at Parque de Santa Lucia for some rather excellent music before bed.
+Then a long walk to Alma Piedra for a very chill supper, and a brief stop at Parque de Santa Lucia for some fantastic music before bed.

 ## Monday

 Celestún day and paddling through the mangroves.
 We were late getting there because Easy Way Car Rental does not in fact open at 7am as advertised, more like 9.30.
-Steve at Easy Way told us not to drive to Colombia.
+Steven at Easy Way told us not to drive to Colombia.
 His car felt... loose, as if parts of it might come unattached, given enough vibration.

 Still, the Guardianes de los Manglares de Dzinintún didn't mind us being late, they were just hanging out.
 We peed in these extremely rustic toilets in very dilapidated palapas that were infested with giant iguanas, this will be important later on.

 Gliding through the mangroves was very peaceful.
 We saw an American Redstart, a Tricolored Heron, several pufferfish.
-Most excitingly a female crocodile guarding her babies.
+Most excitingly, a female crocodile guarding her babies.
 She was just lurking in the water looking menacing.
 Our guide told us that a few weeks ago someone was here with their dog in the canoe, and the dog jumped in to attack the baby crocs, and the daddy croc ate the dog.
 Scenes.

 Then out of the mangroves into the lagoon, where a frigatebird kept us company for a while.
-And a little walk to see the flamingoes, along with pelicans, egrets, and wood storks.
+And a little walk to see the flamingos, along with pelicans, egrets, and wood storks.

-After the tour we ate pastries from Nuup while some hopeful perros hung around.
-Elsa went for a pee and while she was peeing a giant iguana crashed through the roof of the palapa.
+After the tour we ate pastries from Nuup while some hopeful _perros_ hung around.
+E went for a pee and while she was peeing a giant iguana crashed through the roof of the palapa.

 Because we made a late start, we decided to head straight back to Mérida, for a big shop at the Soriana, in preparation for phase 2: Xpujil, in Campeche state.
 Everyone we talked to about where we were going next thought we meant Campeche City, and in the end I gave up and pretended that was actually where we were going.
 Anyway, we bought a ton of food at Soriana.
 There was a confusing system for buying pastries where you had to fish them out of the cabinets and put on a tray, having first chosen the least grungy tray, then take the tray to an employee who puts them into paper bags according to some obscure criteria.
 We also bought enough pasta for 2 nights.
 This will be important later on.